paypal/paypalcheckout-samples-ios/README.md

 ### Application Creation

 In order for this project to run properly we need to create an application at [PayPal Applications](https://developer.paypal.com/developer/applications/).
 Make sure you login and create your appropriate application.
-You can find additional information on our documentation [here](https://developer.paypal.com/docs/limited-release/native-checkout/setup/#obtaining-a-merchant-id).
+You can find additional information on our documentation [here](https://developer.paypal.com/docs/business/native-checkout/ios/#know-before-you-code).
 Then you need to ensure that you have a `.env` file inside the `node_checkout/` directory which contains your `CLIENT_ID` and `CLIENT_SECRET`.

-We've automated away the process for you to create your .env file and finding / replacing any source code with the CLIENT_ID by running the following command:
+We've automated away the process for you to create your .env file and finding / replacing any source code with the client_id and return_url by running the following command:

 ```bash
 $ ./bin/setids "<your_client_id>" "<your_client_secret>" "<redirect_uri>"
 ```

-As a result after running this script the CLIENT_ID and CLIENT_SECRET environment variables in .env file will be set to the values you provided.
+As a result after running this script the `CLIENT_ID` and `CLIENT_SECRET` environment variables in .env file, and the `<client_id>` and `<return_url>` in the sample apps' source code will be set to the values you provided.

 If you do not want to expose your `CLIENT_SECRET` into your bash history, you can optionally choose to only include your `CLIENT_ID`, then bash or zsh will prompt you to enter your `CLIENT_SECRET`: